m-antoni/cron-labs/README.md

 # Cron Labs

-Cron Labs is a Next.js web application that enables users to create and manage cron jobs to hit specific API endpoints on a set schedule.
-It provides a centralized interface to automate periodic requests, ensuring your services stay active and perform tasks at precise intervals.
+Cron Labs is a Next.js web application designed to automate and manage scheduled API requests.
+It provides a centralized dashboard to ensure your services remain active and execute tasks at precise, customizable intervals.

 ![App Screenshot](image01.png)